jliljebl/flowblade/flowblade-trunk/docs/codeoverview/CodebaseOverview.md

 * expand this document with some further view points
 * because Python does not have multi-module package structure dividing modules in multiple folders would only be done for readability reasons but this can be considered down the line

-We accept quality pull requests against this document.
-You can suggest expansions on areas you feel could use further clarification by creating an *Issue.*
+We accept correct pull requests against this document.
+You can suggest expansions on areas you feel could use further clarification by creating a GitHub *Issue.*